01-edu/public/subjects/btreesearchitem.en.md

 ### Instructions

-Write a function that searches for an item with a data element equal to elem and return that node
+Write a function that searches for a node with a data element equal to `elem`and that return that node.

 ### Expected function